-CBD’s effects in the body are still under investigation by researchers.
-However, we now understand that our bodies produce cannabinoids and have receptors for those cannabinoids: CB1 receptors and CB2 receptors, that interact with phytocannabinoids from the cannabis plant via the endocannabinoid system.
+CBD’s potential benefits are still under investigation by researchers.
+However, we now understand that our bodies have receptors, i.e., CB1 and CB2 receptors, that interact with phytocannabinoids from the cannabis plant via the endocannabinoid system.

-CB1 receptors are located all over the body, but the majority of them are found in the brain.
-The CB1 receptors are in charge of several functions in maintaining homeostasis in the body.
+- CB1 receptors are located all over the body, but the majority are found in the brain.
+CB1 receptors are involved in several functions that work to maintain homeostasis in the body.
 They affect our response to novel experiences, the movement of our gastrointestinal system, and our blood pressure, among other areas.

-CB2 receptors are more related to the immune system.
+- CB2 receptors are affiliated with the immune system.
 They primarily affect inflammation and pain.
 It was once thought that CBD acted directly on the CB2 receptors.
-However, we now know that it doesn’t directly act on the receptors.
+However, we now know that it doesn’t directly act on these receptors.

-Now to get the benefits of CBD, it’s imperative that you buy quality CBD oil.
-But before we explain the 5 traps to avoid when purchasing CBD oil, it’s essential to understand the difference between CBD oil and hemp oil.
+To benefit from CBD, you must buy quality CBD oil.
+But before we explain the ten traps to avoid when purchasing CBD oil, it’s essential to understand the difference between CBD oil and hemp oil.

-It’s first of all important to understand that CBD can be derived from either hemp or marijuana.
-Marijuana-derived CBD oil cannot be sold in every state and in states where cannabis is illegal.
-It requires a recommendation from a medical marijuana doctor.
-This requires patients to obtain a verified medical marijuana card prior to purchasing CBD oil.
-That is unless you happen to reside in a state that allows recreational cannabis.
+It’s important to understand that CBD can be derived from either hemp or marijuana.
+CBD brands cannot sell marijuana-derived CBD oil in states where cannabis is illegal.
+It requires a recommendation from a medical marijuana doctor, and patients need to obtain a verified medical marijuana card before purchasing CBD oil unless they reside in a state that allows recreational cannabis.

-Marijuana-derived CBD oil tends to contain higher levels of CBD, which can range anywhere from 2% to 99.9% depending on the product, purity, and source.
-If you cannot receive marijuana-derived CBD oil, and the medical recommendation that often is tied with it, there is another option: hemp-derived CBD
+Marijuana-derived CBD oil tends to contain higher levels of CBD, which can range anywhere from 2% to 99.9%, depending on the product, purity, and source.
+If you cannot obtain marijuana-derived CBD oil and the medical recommendation that often is tied with it, there is another option: hemp-derived CBD.

 Hemp-derived CBD oil by law contains less than 0.3% THC and is available throughout most states.
-There are quite a number of incredible hemp-derived CBD oil producers in the world, so you’ll need to shop around for one that you feel would be an excellent fit.
+There are some incredible hemp-derived CBD oil producers in the world, so you’ll need to shop around for one that you feel would be an excellent fit.

 What Is Hemp Oil?

 It is important to note that hemp oil and hemp seed oil are two different things.
-Hemp seed oil, naturally, comes from the seeds of the plant.
-These oils can often be confused with hemp-derived CBD oil, when in fact, the two are quite different from one another.
+Hemp seed oil, naturally, comes from the plant’s seeds, and these oils are often confused with hemp-derived CBD oil.

-It also contains several vitamins and minerals for better health and contains robust amounts of Omega-3 fatty acids, vitamins, chlorophyll, and amino acids.
-It does not, however, contain cannabinoids.
+Hemp oil contains several vitamins and minerals for better health and contains significant amounts of Omega-3 fatty acids, vitamins, and amino acids.
+It does not, however, contain CBD or any other cannabinoid.

 For marketing purposes, some companies choose to label their CBD products as ‘hemp oils’ or ‘hemp extract oils.’
-To confirm that these products are CBD oils and not hemp seed oils, make sure you ask to see a lab report that verifies CBD content.
-Often, other phytocannabinoids like cannabigerol (CBG), cannabichromene (CBC), cannabinol (CBN), and cannabidivarin (CBDV) will be present along with the CBD content.
+To confirm that these products are CBD oils and not hemp seed oils, make sure you ask to see a lab report that verifies its CBD content.
+For the record, often, other phytocannabinoids like cannabigerol (CBG), cannabichromene (CBC), cannabinol (CBN), and cannabidivarin (CBDV) will be present along with CBD.

 Why Buy CBD Oil?